 To capitalize on scratch-off cards, make sure the cards are branded with your company’s particulars like the logo and colors.
 That way, even if an attendee loses, they still get to keep your brand with them, which can go a long way as far as your business is concerned.

-2. Business Card Raffle
+2. Business Card or Entry Raffle

 Looking for an even simpler yet fun trade show booth idea?
 Then a business card raffle is just what you need.